-If you have been bitten or have any concerns that you may have been bitten, it is important to seek medical advice from NHS 111 or your GP
+If you have been bitten or have any concerns that you may have been bitten, it is important to seek medical advice from NHS 111 or your GP.

-27.1 What can I do to prevent being bitten by a tick?
+What can I do to avoid being bitten?

 To avoid being bitten, you should try to stick to clear paths and avoid brushing against vegetation.